Search for

 (Location: Arizona, USA)

-Author: Prof. Dr. Lonny Meinecke (Pyschologist and Doctorate in Psychology from Grand Canyon University (Phoenix, USA))
+Author: Prof. Dr. Lonny Meinecke (Psychologist and Doctorate in Psychology from Grand Canyon University (Phoenix, USA))

 References: